 That is how inspiration comes to the painters after all, in impulsive strokes of genius moments.
-And to cash on these eureka moments, you must be familiar with all the brush stroke techniques that let you actually transfer your imagination to the spans of your canvas.
+And to cash on these eureka moments, you must be familiar with all the painting techniques that let you actually transfer your imagination to the spans of your canvas.

-If you are a beginner and are just getting started with the fine art of painting, you must first know how to use water brush and handle any given paintbrush in the least. in this article, we will discuss the basic watercolor brush stroke techniques that you should try incorporating into your skill set as an aspiring painter.
+If you are a beginner and are just getting started with the fine art of painting, you must first know how to use a water brush and handle any given paintbrush.
+Which is why we also discuss the use of a water brush in this article.
+But first, we will discuss different brushes and strokes for multiple mediums; techniques that you should try incorporating into your skill set as an aspiring painter.
 Meanwhile, you can also take a look at some paintings at any online painting gallery to get some inspiration.

 There are basically five kinds of basic brush strokes.
 Using one or any combination of these primary strokes, you can draw any shape, form, and composition.
-Investing some of your time just practicing and learning these basic different brush strokes techniques will save you a lot of trouble later.
+Investing some of your time just practicing and learning these basic different painting techniques will save you a lot of trouble later.

 The five strokes- Gradient Blending, Wet into Wet, Optical Mixing, Stumbling, and Smudging, essentially form what we can call the foundation for further progress on your skill set.
 So, without much ado let’s see what they are about.

 The first thing you need to learn is how to give a proper basecoat or wash.
 Separate basecoat brushes are available in the market and can be used for painting the entire canvas with gesso or varnish, or a very faint neutral color, depending on your medium.
 It can also be used to paint large areas in your painting.